aws-samples/serverless-patterns/lambda-s3-sfn/README.md

 # Amazon S3 and AWS Step Functions Express Workflow for processing large files

-This pattern creates a Lambda function that puts an object to S3, which triggers a Step Functions Express Workflow.
+This pattern creates a Lambda function that puts an object to S3, which starts a synchronous Step Functions Express Workflow.

 This pattern is useful when processing uploaded files larger than the current [task execution limits](https://docs.aws.amazon.com/step-functions/latest/dg/limits.html#service-limits-task-executions).